 The main aim of the European General Data Protection Regulation (GDPR) is to harmonize data protection laws in all the Member States (MS) and ensure a uniform level of data protection throughout the EU.

 The following topics are the most important ones for corporate data protection.
 You will find a concise resume of the applicable stipulations of the GDPR.
-With our data protection comparison you can compare each provision with deviating rules in selected MS.
+With our data protection comparison, you can compare each provision with deviating rules in selected MS.

 - Specific data protection law and official guidelines

-- Material and territorial scope
+- Substantive and territorial scope